Skip to main content

 Flows

-Flows simplify proactive diagnostic actions, quickly solve issues when there's a focus on their detection, and provide a very efficient way to enable self-remediation mechanisms over common problems.
-It also allows technical teams to couple devices to configurations defined by the organization, evaluating them periodically and adapting them if necessary.
+This tool simplifies proactive diagnostic actions, quickly resolves issues when focused on detection and offers a very efficient way to enable mechanisms for self-remediation in recurring incidents.
+It also allows technical teams to align devices with the configurations defined by the organization, evaluating them periodically and adapting when required.

 • Name.
 Name of the flow.